Tearnote/lists/doc/TESTING.md

 1. Add a new list with the "add" command,
 2. Rename a list with the "rename" command,
-3. Remove a list with the "remove" command.
+3. Remove a list with the "remove" command,
+4. Try to add too many lists to fit in the layout.

 Expected: